 Other tests.
-Chest X-rays, MRI scans, PET scans, bone scans, and other tests may be done to look for metastasis or spread.
+Chest X-rays, MRI scans, PET scans, and other tests may be done to look for metastasis or spread.

 Surgery.
 The goal of surgery is to remove the tumor.
 This is called a radical inguinal orchiectomy.
 This requires removing one of the testicles (or both testicles if both have cancer).
 If both testicles are removed, a man will not be able to produce sperm and will be infertile.
-In some cases, lymph nodes in the back of the abdomen may need to be removed as well.
+In some cases, lymph nodes in the back of the abdomen may need to be removed as well, which is called retroperitoneal lymph node dissection (RPLND).
 Surgery is almost always the first step in treating testicular cancer.

 Radiation therapy.
 Radiation uses X-rays to kill cancer cells.
 Most often, the goal of radiation for testicular cancer is to kill cancer cells that have spread to lymph nodes.

 Chemotherapy.
 Chemotherapy uses medicine to kill cancer.
 In testicular cancer, chemotherapy may be given before surgery to shrink a tumor or after to make sure all cancer cells are gone.
 It may be given alone to treat testicular cancer that has spread to other parts of the body.